Technicians who specialize in coding are called health information coders, medical record coders, coder/abstractors, or coding specialists.

 Medical coders usually work in hospitals.

-Employment of health information technicians is projected to grow 22 percent from 2012 to 2022, much faster than the average for all occupations.
+Employment of health information technicians is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
 The demand for health services is expected to increase as the population ages.

 A two year associate degree with a curriculum that includes medical terminology, anatomy, and physiology is recommended.
 Basic coding courses offered by vocational schools may last up to 12 weeks.
 A home-study course is available through the American Health Information Management Association.
 It is a self-paced course and usually takes 24-36 months to complete.
 Some on-the-job training is also offered.

 Licensure is not required in the state of Connecticut.